dev-760/GalvaSim/README.md

 ## Overview 🌟

 **GalvaSim** is a tool designed to simulate how a galvanic (or electrochemical) cell behaves under different conditions.
-Whether you're a student learning about electrochemistry 📚 or a researcher needing a quick way to visualize and calculate electrochemical reactions 🧑‍🔬, this simulator can help you understand the processes behind these reactions, including how temperature 🌡️, pressure 💨, solvent 🧪, catalyst 📈, and pH 🧫 affect cell performance.
+Whether you're a student learning about electrochemistry 📚 or a researcher needing a quick way to visualize and calculate electrochemical reactions 🧑‍�, this simulator can help you understand the processes behind these reactions, including how temperature 🌡️, pressure 💨, solvent 🧪, catalyst 📈, and pH 🧫 affect cell performance.

 The simulator uses several scientific Python libraries, making it a great resource for anyone working with scientific simulations.

+You can access the web app version at **[GalvaSim.tech](https://galvasim.tech)** 🛠️🚀

 ## Key Features 🔥

-### Input Modes ⌨️
+### Input Modes ⌘
 You can choose from three different modes depending on how much control you want over the simulation:

 - **Manual Mode:** You provide all the values, like electrode materials, concentrations, and moles of reactant.